Bank holidays and Christmas

 If your employer is making significant, long-term changes, for example to the amount of holiday days or pay they give, they must follow the process for changing a contract.

-If a bank holiday falls on one of your normal working days and you do not want to take the day as annual leave, you could ask your employer if you can work the bank holiday and take leave on another day instead.
+If a bank holiday falls on one of your normal working days and you do not want to take the day off, you could ask your employer if you can work the bank holiday and take another day off instead.

-This is taking a day’s annual leave 'in lieu'.
+This is taking a day’s holiday 'in lieu'.
 Your employer does not have to agree to this.

-You can only get paid in lieu of bank holidays when they are part of untaken statutory leave when your employment ends.
+You can only get paid in lieu of bank holidays if they’re part of untaken holiday entitlement when you leave your job.

-Bank holidays if you are on sick or maternity leave
+Bank holidays while on sick or maternity leave